sensecollective/ping_pong/README.md

 # ping_pong
-a chrome extension to sonify network traffic, from Monthly Music Hackathon w/ @saranrapjs @sitebag
+A Chrome extension to sonify incoming and outgoing network requests.
+From Monthly Music Hackathon w/ @saranrapjs @sitebag

 To install:
 - Click the green "clone or download" button on this page.
 Unzip and find the "dist" folder